learn-academy-2024-alpha/rails-full-stack-sarah-full-stack/README.md

 ### Destroy

-- controller
+- controller - active record query to find one herb by params, called the destroy method, redirect to index after deleting
-- route
+- route - delete request, require a param for destroy, added alias to use on the link
-- view
+- view - added a link on the show page and called the alias with the data to specify a delete action